The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in North Carolina, US

 Offers Telehealth

-Keith Lerro is a Hematologist Oncology specialist and a Hematologist in Wilson, North Carolina.
+Keith Lerro is an Oncologist practicing medicine in Wilson, North Carolina.
 Dr. Lerro is rated as a Distinguished provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Iron Deficiency Anemia, Anal Cancer, Lung Cancer, Endoscopy, and Gastrostomy.
+He is also highly rated in 57 other conditions, according to our data.
+His clinical expertise encompasses Iron Deficiency Anemia, Anal Cancer, Lung Cancer, Endoscopy, and Gastrostomy.
 Dr. Lerro is currently accepting new patients.

 Languages Spoken: